JemimaBecker/Part-II-Project_work/Week 5: Ideal cell types and genes.md

-# Week: Identifying the best cell type and candidate genes
+# Week 5: Identifying the best cell type and candidate genes

 I ran DESeq2 on the lncRNA genes in each cell type individually to examine: